sottorivalab/midaa/README.md

 # scdeepaa

-A package to perform deep Archetypal Analysis on all single cell data types
+scdeepAA is a package designed for performing Deep Archetypal Analysis on multiomics data.
+This package is designed to help researchers, bioinformaticians, and data scientists uncover the hidden archetypes in complex, high-dimensional multiomics datasets.

 ## Installation